-Camilla Wendt Pretzel1, Denis Broock Rosemberg2
+Camilla Wendt Pretzel, Denis Broock Rosemberg

 Abstract: Anxiety is an animal response to aversive conditions, becoming maldaptative when heighten.
 Model animals can be used to study anxiety by mimicking symptoms, enhancing translational research.
 In the Open Field test, (OFT), zebrafish (Danio rerio) establishes a homebase, characterized as a reference point during spatio-temporal exploration.
 In zebrafish, the short fin (SF) and leopard (LEO) populations have differences in the body pigmentation, as well as in behavioral responses, in which lower levels of brain serotonin in LEO may indicate greater anxiety.
 For this study, after a five-day adaptation period, twenty zebrafish from each population were exposed to the novel tank test (NTT) on the sixth day, to the light-dark test (LDT) on the seventh, and to OFT trials in the two consecutive days.
-The results showed preference of LEO for the bottom and the dark in the NTT and LDT, respectively, and more time to stabilizing a homebase in the first OFT trial, indicating higher anxiety than SF.
-Conservation of the homebase in the second OFT trial ranged from 65% for SF to 85% for LEO, emphasizing population-dependent effects on exploration parameters.
+The results showed preference of LEO for the bottom and the dark in the NTT and LDT, respectively, and more time to stabilizing a homebase in the second OFT trial ranged from 65% for SF to 85% for LEO, emphasizing population-dependent effects on exploration parameters.
 These findings underscore the importance of considering population-specific differences in anxiety-related behaviors in zebrafish.